 The final project is usually a game, a simulation, modeling, or an

 animation that you will develop using OpenGL.
 All projects must

 be completed individually.
 I may assign the same project to the

-entire class or may allow a student to work on a project with his prior
+entire class or may allow a student to work on a project after receiving prior

 approval.
 Note that a

 student without a passing grade in the project will not receive a